rberenguel/2x4/README.md

 2. **Extract & Convert Articles:**

-   - Browse to any article (Medium, news sites, blogs, etc.)
+   - Browse to any article (Medium, news sites, blogs, etc.) or ArXiv paper
    - Click the 2X4 extension icon in Chrome toolbar
    - Click "Add Current Page" to extract article
    - Repeat for more articles to build a queue